BrianHGinc/Verilog-Floating-Point-Clock-Divider/README.md

 Looking at the 'Frequency error PPM' alone shows the value in this code.

-Even most consumer grade crystals are around +/-50ppm tolerant.
+Remember, most consumer grade crystals are around +/-50ppm tolerant.

-If you require a single or multiple fractional clocks when you only have a single source clock, or want your FPGA compiler to only deal with one clock domain this code will fit the bill.
+If you require a single or multiple fractional clocks when you only have a single source clock, or want your FPGA compiler to only deal with one master clock domain using my clock divider's pulse outputs as 'enable logic', this code will fit the bill.

 Enjoy, BrianHG.